Starting a business

 A well-crafted mission statement that resonates with your employees, customers, and partners is a valuable asset to your business.
 Work to incorporate it in as many places as you can—on your website, on social media and LinkedIn, and in your advertising.
 Internally it should be prominently featured for employees to see and absorb on a regular basis.

 While it should not change often, the world is always evolving, and your business may evolve with it.
 If you are using it as your north star every day, you may eventually notice that it is losing its resonance and needs to be reworked.
 If you get to that point, congratulations!
 Your mission statement has probably served you well and carried you far.
-Now go and write another.
+Now go and write another with our custom template.

 Related Articles